raspberrypilearning/stress-ball/en/step_1.md

 title: What you will learn
 ---

-+ Add code to sprites and a backdrop
++ How to add code to sprites and a backdrop
-+ Use the paint tool to add details to a sprite
++ How to use the paint tool to add details to a sprite
-+ Add graphic effects and sound to a sprite
++ How to add graphic effects and sound to a sprite

 --- /collapse ---